Jessica Norman, BSc (Eng) ’18

 In terms of my mechanical engineering degree, I find I’ve be using a lot of the terminology and understanding of equipment and automation, and applying it all to assess different situations.

 How did UCalgary’s Schulich School of Engineering prepare you to be an engineer?

-After my 8-month internship with PepsiCo in Winnipeg, I came back for my last year of school, and I found school even more engaging.
-A big part of that was my Capstone design project.
-I was working with Dr. Craig Johansen’s lab [PhD, associate professor of mechanical and manufacturing engineering at Schulich School of Engineering] on a cooling and heating system for a hybrid rocket, which was super fun.
+After my eight-month internship with PepsiCo in Winnipeg, I came back for my last year of school and found school even more engaging.
+A big part of that was my capstone design project.
+I was working with Dr. Craig Johansen, PhD, associate professor of mechanical and manufacturing engineering at Schulich School of Engineering, on a cooling and heating system for a hybrid rocket, which was super fun.
 I knew nothing about rockets before I started.
 I think once you’ve worked and then you go back to school, you can actually see the application of what you are doing.
-It gets you motivated and it made me realize that everything I was learning, they were things that I really needed to know for my job.
+It gets you motivated and it made me realize that everything I was learning was something that I really needed to know for my job.